 The Journal of Vertebrate Paleontology is the flagship publication of the Society of Vertebrate Paleontology.
 The first issue of the journal appeared in 1981 and had 422 published pages.
 The total pages published yearly has increased steadily since then, but recent increases have been dramatic, leading to an all time high of 1245 published pages in 2008.
 The Journal of Vertebrate Paleontology is published bimonthly by the Society of Vertebrate Paleontology in partnership with the Taylor & Francis Group.

-Current SVP Members may access all JVP online content, including supplemental data and Memoirs, by logging in via the Member Login link at the top of the page and clicking on the “JVP Online Access” button displayed on the Overview tab of your member profile.
+Current SVP Members may access all JVP online content, including supplemental data and Memoirs, by logging in via the Member Login link at the top of the page and clicking on the blue “JVP Online Access” button displayed on the Overview tab of your member profile.